 In South East London, all of Dulwich is in an area where flood alerts are issued from time to time, not least because of the potential of flooding to come from the Ravensbourne River, to its east.

-According to the UK Government's Public Health England, some parts of Orpington in South East London, including streets such as Novar close and Sequoia Gardens, are in a raised radon area, with properties built there having a higher probability than average of experiencing ground Radon emissions.
+According to the UK Health Security Agency, some parts of Orpington in South East London, including streets such as Novar Close and Sequoia Gardens, are in a raised radon area, with properties built there having a higher probability than average of experiencing ground Radon emissions.

 Some properties in Greenwich in South East London may be located in an area which is subject to a Community Infrastructure Levy (CIL).